ashishbhatti/machine_intelligence_lectures_uav_lab/readme.md

 # Machine Intelligence Lecture Series

+_If people aren't laughing at your dreams, your dreams aren't big enough._

+_The fear of death follows from the fear of life.
+One who lives life fully is prepared to die at any time. - Mark Twain_

 ![Machine Intelligence Lecture Series Banner](link_to_banner_image)

 Welcome to the Machine Intelligence Lecture Series.
 I had the priviledge of conducting this lecture series at the UAV Lab, Indian Institute of Technology Kanpur (IIT Kanpur).
-The aim of this series was to provide my teammates with an overview of various machine intelligence concepts and technologies.
+The aim of this series was to provide my teammates with an overview of various Machine Intelligence concepts and technologies.
 Throughout the series, I covered a range of topics, delving into both foundational principles and advanced applications.

 ## Topics Covered